-Here at Gaffney & Guinan, we supply all of our clients with external render that works best for their home.
+Here at Gaffney & Guinan, we supply all of our clients with external wall insulation render that works best for their home.
 Our energy-saving home improvements help to improve the efficiency of your home.

 We would never apply external render to a property if weren’t positive that it was the most suitable one for it.

 Want to find out a little more about the work we do?
 You can browse our portfolio of projects here.

 Want to increase your energy efficiency in the home?
 Feel free to read our blog post where we break down top energy-saving tips for the home.
 Alternatively, you can get in touch with our team, to discuss your external rendering requirements.